ismrm-iberian/ismrm-iberian.github.io/_posts/2026-07-27-Newsletter.md

 ­
 # **Letter from the Iberian Chapter Meeting Host** <br/>

 Our 6th Annual Meeting was held at the beginning of July 2026 in Coimbra, Portugal.
-The conference took place at the Faculty of Psychology and Educational Sciences of the University of Coimbra (https://www.uc.pt/ismrm-iberian-2026/), an institution dedicated to excellence in research, education, and societal impact.
+The conference took place at the Faculty of Psychology and Educational Sciences of the University of Coimbra, [web](https://www.uc.pt/ismrm-iberian-2026/), an institution dedicated to excellence in research, education, and societal impact.
 Set within a city celebrated for its rich academic tradition and dynamic scientific community, the venue provides an inspiring setting for scientific exchange, interdisciplinary collaboration, and the development of new ideas.

 For centuries, Coimbra has been a renowned centre of learning, culture, and innovation.
 Home to one of Europe’s oldest universities and a UNESCO World Heritage Site, the city has long served as a gathering place for scholars, scientists, and visionaries from around the world.